 - Prescription medications

-- Dental, vision, or specialist coverage
+- Dental, vision or specialist coverage

-- Deductible, monthly premium, and out-of-pocket costs
+- Deductible, monthly premium and out-of-pocket costs

 - Family planning

-Ask about a job based family plan
+Ask about a job based family plan.

-See if you qualify for a subsidy
+See if you qualify for a subsidy.

-Shop directly from a health insurance company
+Shop directly from a trusted health insurance company.

-Keep your current coverage
+Keep your current plan.

-In some scenarios, it might make the most sense to have separate coverage for the time being.
-If the price is right and you’re both happy with your plans, the choice is yours to keep your current coverage.
-This could also give you more time to see how your expenses or health needs will change before the next open enrollment period.
+Depending on the situation, it might make the most sense for you and your spouse to each keep your separate coverage.
+If you’re both happy with your current plans and all that’s included, this option may be right for you.
+This could also give you more time to see if your expenses or health care needs change before the next open enrollment period.